ipfabric/docs/README.md

 - A contributor creates a pull request (PR) on GitHub.
 - People with access to GitHub do the review with the contributor using GitHub's PR interface.
-- Remote branch is pulled from GitHub and pushed to GitLab, where a new merge request (MR) is created.
+- The remote branch is pulled from GitHub and pushed to GitLab, where a new merge request (MR) is created.
 CI runs at this time for the MR on the GitLab side.
 - When merged to `main` (or other appropriate branch) on the GitLab side, code is pushed to GitHub.
 A responsible person needs to go to GitHub and close the opened pull request manually.

-### Live preview
+### Live Preview

 #### Container